kapawlak/temp_lab_host/Courses/6/BL/lab3.md

 $$
 :::

-Algebraic rearrangement of [Eq](#Eq-ohmsLaw) above gives the current in terms of the voltage and resistance:
+Algebraic rearrangement of [](#Equation-ohmsLaw) above gives the current in terms of the voltage and resistance:

 $$
 I = V/R